casperjs/casperjs/docs/installation.rst

 .. warning::

-   While CasperJS is installable via npm, :ref:`it's not a NodeJS package <faq_node>`, neither it's capable to require native NodeJS modules.
+   While CasperJS is installable via npm, :ref:`it is not a NodeJS module <faq_node>` and will not work with NodeJS out of the box.

 .. index:: git